 Prime Shoppers Stops of Hyderabad

 One can also shop gold-coated articles, cosmetics, and crockery.
-Black metal ware and wood crafted articles, which are sold in Lad Bazaar, are designed and made here.
-The highly praised heavily sequined skirts, bags and belts set with sparkling mirrors and tiny beads of ‘Banjara’ gypsies is yet, another attraction here.
+Black metalware and wood crafted articles, which are sold in Lad Bazaar, are designed and made here.
+The highly praised heavily sequined skirts, bags, and belts set with sparkling mirrors and tiny beads of ‘Banjara’ gypsies are yet, another attraction here.

-Charkaman and Mitti-Ka-Sher are the surrounding areas of famous for antique jewellery in ‘Kundan’ and enamel, old ‘Bidri’, beautiful tapestries, silver, crystal and pearls.
+Charkaman and Mitti-Ka-Sher are the surrounding areas of famous for antique jewelry in ‘Kundan’ and enamel, old ‘Bidri’, beautiful tapestries, silver, crystal, and pearls.
 Darushafa is well known for the tissue thin silver leafy sheets that are used to decorate Indian sweets and Bidriware.

 Natural and cultured pearls can be bought in a variety of sizes and qualities at fairly reasonable prices.
 The price for natural pearls ranges from Rs 20 per gram to Rs 80 depending on the quality.
 A good string can cost from Rs 1500 to Rs 3000 and more.
 Pink and grey natural pearls and cultured pearls are a little more expensive.
 Besides, if one has the uncanny knack of bargaining, Hyderabad is the best bet.

 The city of Hyderabad is known for its minarets and its pearl bazaar.
-Hyderabad pearls have long been cherished and famed for their quality and lustre.
-Mention the name of pearls to anyone in the jewellery trade in India and the name that pops up to mind is Hyderabad.
-The city is a one-stop-destination for the rare, luminescent, soft, tear drop pearls.
-Wide range, price and superior quality are some of the factors, which make the city a true pearls paradise.
+Hyderabad pearls have long been cherished and famed for their quality and luster.
+Mention the name of pearls to anyone in the jewelry trade in India and the name that pops up to mind is Hyderabad.
+The city is a one-stop-destination for the rare, luminescent, soft, teardrop pearls.
+Wide range, price, and superior quality are some of the factors, which make the city a true pearl paradise.
 From cultured pearls to the rare ‘Basra’, the city has all of them.

 A Royal Heritage